P-Worthington/bwc-portfolio-project/README.md

 In the early development stages the BWC site was tested using the << python3 -m http.server >> commands on my own browser to establish if the site was working the way in which I intended.
 I varied the size of my browser window to simulate using my site on different screen sizes.

 ## Validator Testing
+This project was tested using the W3C CSS tester https://jigsaw.w3.org/css-validator/validator and resulted in no errors.
+It was ran through the W3C HTML tester https://validator.w3.org/#validate_by_input which resulted in no errors for all pages.
+At the time of writing (26/05/2024) there are a number of errors within the sign-up.html document when validating by direct input these generally take the form of unclosed and stray tags.
+I have attempted to rectify these to no avail, and will continue to try prior to submission.

+### Deployment
+The BWC site was deployed using GitHub using the following steps:
+    On the settings section of the repository locate the pages section with the code and automation branch.
+    Deploy from main branch with /(root) selected.
+    Return to repository and select the deployments link at the right of the repository.

+## Bugs
+Following the deployment of the BWC site I noticed that CSS was not targetting the Sign Up button seccessfully.
+I found the code for the Sign Up button within style.css and noticed several spaces where lines were removed and believed that this may be the cause.
+After removing these empty spaces and pushing the changes to GitHub the Sign Up button was successfully targetted by the CSS document.